iterative/dvc.org/content/docs/start/experiments.md

  ────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-By default, it shows all the dependencies, metrics and parameters with the
+By default, it shows all the metrics, parameters and dependencies with the
 timestamp.
-If you have a large number of dependencies, metrics, parameters or
+If you have a large number of metrics, parameters, dependencies or
 experiments, this may lead to a cluttered view.
 You can limit the table to
-specific dependencies, metrics, or parameters, or hide the timestamp column
+specific columns, including the timestamp (`Created`), using the
-(`Created`) using the [`--drop`](/doc/command-reference/exp/show#--drop) option
-of the command.
+[`--drop`](/doc/command-reference/exp/show#--drop) option of the command.

 ```dvc
 $ dvc exp show --drop 'Created|train|loss'